orinag/Tickchak-Login-Test/README.md

-This is a test suite for the [Your App Name] web application.
+This is a test suite for Tikchak Login page.
 It includes end-to-end tests written with Cypress.

 ## Getting Started